sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * This plugin currently does not fully support MultiSite networks.
 This is planned, stay tuned!

 = Privacy =
-* This plugin can send API requests to "https://premium.theseoframework.com/".
+* This plugin can send API requests to "https://premium.theseoframework.com/" and our other sites.
 Read our [privacy policy](https://premium.theseoframework.com/privacy/).

 == Installation ==